Beyond-Finance/feature_map/README.md

 ## Usage: Generating Documentation

-When you run `bin/featuremap docs`, a set of HTML, JS, and CSS artifacts for a documentation site will be generated and deposited into the `.feature_map/docs` directory.
-The `index.html` file of this documentation site can be loaded in a browser to review information and diagrams detailing the set of features that have been defined within the application.
+The feature map gem captures valuable insights about the features of your application (e.g. metrics like ABC size, lines of code, and cyclomatic complexity).
+To review this information locally, you can run `bin/featuremap docs` to produce a single, self contained HTML file that includes a fully functional documentation site with useful diagrams and details about the features of your application.
+This file is created within the `.feature_map/docs` directory and the `index.html` file can loaded in the browser of your choice by running `open .feature_map/docs/index.html`.

+**Example screenshot**

 ## Usage: Collecting Test Coverage